rbw/pysnow/docs/full_examples/create.rst

 .. note::
-This method returns :meth:`pysnow.Resource.one` if the record was created successfully, returning a dictionary of the created record.
+    This method calls :meth:`pysnow.Resource.one` if the record was created successfully, returning a dictionary of the created record.

 .. code-block:: python